 ❏ Break your grocery list down into two categories; things that can be bought the weekend before and perishable items to pick up closer to game day.

 ❏ If you're cooking turkey, call your butcher now and order it.
-An average-sized turkey weighs about 15 lb and feeds 8-10 people.
+An average-d turkey weighs about 15 lb and feeds 8-10 people.
 Ordering more than you need ensures leftovers for sandwiches and things like this soup, so plan accordingly.

 Ten days before

 ❏ Choose the wine, if any, you'll be serving and add it to the list.
 May we suggest orange wine?!
 If you're an urbanite, you may consider a liquor delivery service in your area.
 There are some great ones out there now and with the time you'll save their fee is often justifiable.

 ❏ Make-ahead and freeze any items on your menu that you can.

 One week before

 ❏ Hit the liquor store and buy provisions (if you're not opting for delivery).

 ❏ Gather serving dishes and confirm you've got a plate, tray, or bowl for everything.